-achieves the (almost) optimal rate of convergence as $N \to\infty$ for a class of functions $f:[0,1]^s \to \mathbb{R}$.
+achieves the (almost) optimal rate of convergence as $N \to\infty$ for a class of functions $f\dvtx[0,1]^s \to\mathbb{R}$.
 For instance, for the set of all such functions $f$ which have bounded variation in the sense of Hardy and Krause, which we write as $\|f\|_{\mathrm{HK}} < \infty$, it is known that the best rate of convergence for the worst case error is

-(More precisely, there are constants $c,C > 0$ such that $c N^{-1} (log N)^{(s-1)/2} \le e \le C N^{-1} (\log N)^{s-1}$, see \cite{DP09}.)
+(More precisely, there are constants $c,C > 0$ such that $c N^{-1} (\log N)^{(s-1)/2} \le e \le C N^{-1} (\log N)^{s-1}$; see \cite{DP09}.)

-Choosing the points $\bsx_0,\ldots, \bsx_{N-1} \in [0,1)^s$ randomly as in MC, does not yield this rate of convergence.
-Even if a function has bounded variation in the sense of Hardy and Krause one obtains only a convergence of order $N^{-1/2}$ for randomly chosen sample points.
+Choosing the points $\bsx_0,\ldots, \bsx_{N-1} \in[0,1)^s$ i.i.d. uniformly distributed as in MC does not yield this rate of convergence.
+Even if a function has bounded variation in the sense of Hardy and Krause one obtains only a convergence of order $N^{-1/2}$ for i.i.d. uniformly distributed sample points.

 There is an explicit construction of the sample points $\bsx_0,\ldots, \bsx_{N-1}$ for which the optimal rate of convergence is achieved.
 The essential insight is that the quadrature points need to be more uniformly distributed than what one obtains by choosing the sample points by chance.
 One criterion for how uniformly a set of points $P_N = \{\bsx_0,\ldots, \bsx_{N-1}\}$ is distributed is the star discrepancy